Education in Mali

 GPE in Mali

-The latest GPE grant of US$41.7 million is primarily focused on increasing access and improving the learning environment for affected students in target areas.
+The latest GPE grant of US$41.7 million (2013-2017) focused on increasing access and improving the learning environment for affected students in target areas.

 The grant supported three components:

 - Strengthen the technical and pedagogical capacity of the education system through teacher training and pedagogical support for affected students in order to improve students’ learning.

-- Strengthen the administrative and monitoring capacity of the education system through setting up school management committees, supporting the ministry’s monitoring and evaluation system in targeted areas, and project management and technical assistance for monitoring and evaluation activities.
+- Strengthen the administrative and monitoring capacity of the education system by fostering school management committees and providing support for the ministry’s monitoring and evaluation system in targeted areas.

-The ministry of Education implements the program in partnership with the World Bank as grant agent and UNICEF as coordinating agency.
+The ministry of Education implemented the program in partnership with the World Bank as grant agent and UNICEF as coordinating agency.

-The current GPE program has contributed to progress in the education sector through the following results:
+The latest GPE-funded program contributed to progress in the education sector with the following results:

-- 40,050 additional students enrolled in school in targeted areas.
+- 52,500 additional students enrolled in school in targeted areas